 Read the full article

-Anyone who wants to go to the festival can become a volunteer!
-The only requirement to be a volunteer is that you must be 15 years old at the start of the festival.
-For volunteer tasks that involve selling spirits and beer and working with security, for example as service staff in the camping area or audience security, you must be 18 years old.
-Some tasks may require you to be 21 years old.
+The only requirement for becoming a volunteer is that you must be at least 15 years old by the start of the festival.
+For volunteer roles involving the sale of alcohol or working with safety — such as service staff in the camping area or crowd safety — you must be at least 18 years old.
+Some roles may require you to be 21.

 Read the full article